Novatek says it reconfigures Obsky LNG project to produce hydrogen, ammonia

-MOSCOW, June 23 (Reuters) - Russian non-state natural gas producer Novatek (NVTK.MM) has decided to reconfigure its Obsky LNG project to produce ammonia, hydrogen and methanol, the company's Chief Financial Officer Mark Gyetvay said on Wednesday.
+MOSCOW (Reuters) - Russian non-state natural gas producer Novatek has decided to reconfigure its Obsky LNG project to produce ammonia, hydrogen and methanol, the company’s Chief Financial Officer Mark Gyetvay said on Wednesday.

 Novatek had initially planned to use a Russian technology, called Arctic Cascade, to produce the sea-borne super-cooled liquefied natural gas at the project in a broader drive for the domestic producers to shield themselves from potential risks of international sanctions.